 This feature allows the user to select the source of the IP address for this computer.
 If Static is selected, you will need to know the IP address of this computer and enter it to the system manually in the field.
-If DHCP is selected, the BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server in the network that is attached to and request the next available IP address for this computer.
+If DHCP is selected, the BIOS will search for a DHCP (Dynamic Host Configuration Protocol) server in the network that it is attached to and request the next available IP address for this computer.
 The options are DHCP and Static.
-The following items are assigned IP addresses automatically if DHCP is selected, or can be configured manually if Static is selected.